This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 One of my favorite sides was this cold beetroot salad.
 This simple dish is tangy and sweet, and also adds beautiful color that makes a plate of meat and potatoes into a feast for the eyes.

-In addition to the beautiful color or the beets, the fresh grated horseradish (or jarred in a pinch) in the recipe refreshens the palate and rounds out the flavors of grilled or roasted main dishes.
+In addition to the beautiful color of the beets, the freshly grated horseradish (or jarred in a pinch) in the recipe refreshes the palate and rounds out the flavors of grilled or roasted main dishes.

 Here are some additional Eastern European recipes you might enjoy!